swissbusybee/Learning-Tracker/README.md

 The most interesting of what I'm watching, reading, and doing:

-+ Learning React, Typescript and Data Visualization
++ Learning React, D3.js Data Visualization and Design Patterns in React

 ----